 Here’s a brief video tutorial followed by a text and image tutorial.

-The following is a set of screenshots from the Lowe’s video setting out in step-by-step detail how to install a pedestal sink.
+The following is a set of screenshots from the Lowe’s video setting out in step-by-step detail how to install a pedestal bathroom sink.

 A. How to Remove Bathroom Vanity and Sink